DemianWright/io_scene_blb/README.md

 # Blender BLB Exporter #
 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://img.shields.io/badge/License-GPL%20v2-blue.svg)

 A [Blender](https://www.blender.org/) add-on written in Python 3 for exporting [Blockland](http://blockland.us/) bricks (.BLB files) directly from Blender 2.67 and newer without the need for intermediary formats or external programs.
-It works on the principle of "what you see is what you get", the brick will look exactly the same in-game as it does in the 3D viewport.
+It works on the principle of "what you see is what you get", the brick will look exactly the same in-game as it does in the 3D viewport<sup>[__*__](#exporter-fn-1)</sup>.

 The add-on does not support importing .BLB files yet.

 ## Table of Contents ##
 1. [Features](#features)